adrienjoly/js-test/README.md

 ---------------------------------

 - Toggle the `active` property (to `1` or `0`) of your Firebase database, to (de-)activate student access to the questionnaire,
-- Run `npm run eval` to evaluate the score of your students from Firebase.
+- Run `npm run eval` to compute the scores of your students (from the Firebase database) to `scores.csv`.

 TODO
 ----